Policies

 Copyright & Licensing Terms

-All papers published in Teaching Social Studies in the Peach State are distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0).
-Authors retain all copyrights without restrictions, and agree to the CC BY-NC-ND 4.0 license for their work as a condition of publication.
+All works published in Teaching Social Studies in the Peach State are made available under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (opens in new tab) (CC BY-NC-ND 4.0).
+Copyright owners retain all rights to their work without restriction and agree to apply the CC BY-NC-ND 4.0 license to the final published version of their work as a condition of publication.

-End users' rights under the CC BY-NC-ND 4.0 license are outlined here.
-For all other purposes, permission must be obtained from the author.
+End users' rights under the CC BY-NC-ND 4.0 license are outlined on the Creative Commons website (opens in new tab).
+For all other uses, permission must be obtained from the copyright owners or their authorized agents.

 Plagiarism Policy